tednaleid/understanding-git/src/index.md

 6435f38 HEAD@{2}: commit (initial): adding foo.txt
 ```

-by default it contains up to two weeks of history
+by default it contains up to 30 days of history

 !SLIDE
 <br/>
 # the reflog
 unique to a repository instance

-a garbage collected commit can still exist in a clone
+garbage collected commits might still exist in another clone

 !SLIDE
 <br/>